Use Self-Managed Encryption Keys with Tableflow

 • If you revoke access to the encryption key, both Kafka and Tableflow data in Confluent Managed Storage become inaccessible.

-Organizations that want self-managed encryption keys with Tableflow typically use their own Amazon S3 buckets with AWS KMS encryption.
+You can use use your own AWS S3 buckets with AWS KMS encryption to use self-managed encryption keys with Tableflow.
 This approach provides full control over both the storage infrastructure and encryption keys, ensuring maximum compliance for sensitive industries.

 This corresponds to the Bring Your Own Storage (BYOS) option for Tableflow.
 You can choose between two AWS encryption modes: